Low-depth amplitude estimation via statistical eigengap estimation: Numerical results and benchmarking

-\paragraph{Numerics}We benchmark our algorithm against a broad range of prior amplitude estimation techniques, including ``textbook'' amplitude estimation that uses phase estimation~\citep{brassard2002quantum}, ChebAE from quantum signal processing~\citep{rall2023amplitude}, and CSAE as a modified version of ESPRIT~\citep{labib2024quantum}.
+We benchmark our algorithm against a broad range of prior amplitude estimation techniques, including ``textbook'' amplitude estimation that uses phase estimation~\citep{brassard2002quantum}, ChebAE from quantum signal processing~\citep{rall2023amplitude}, and CSAE as a modified version of ESPRIT~\citep{labib2024quantum}.
 We additionally benchmark against adaptations of other ideas in signal processing and statistical phase estimation, which we detail in \cref{appNum}.

-While \cref{figComp} (left) confirms that our approach achieves state-of-the-art performance in the Heisenberg limit, comparable to that of ChebAE and CSAE, we also have the following significant conceptual and technical advantages.
-First, we share the ability with CSAE for high parallelization over ChebAE due to being a non-iterative algorithm.
-Second, we have a substantially simplified construction relative to CSAE---the latter relies on costly classical post-processing to achieve Heisenberg-limited scaling, whereby a virtual uniform signal array is constructed via iterative outer products of the measured results sampled from a sequence that increments exponentially.
-Furthermore, \cref{figComp} (right) confirms that in the low-depth regime, our approach improves over prior art such as Power law AE~\citep{giurgicatiron2022low}.
+As shown in \cref{figComp} (left), GLSAE achieves comparable performance to the prior state-of-the-art, ChebAE and CSAE, at the Heisenberg limit.
+Beyond empirical performances, we also highlight some comparisons of the actual execution of these algorithms.
+First, like CSAE, our algorithm admits high parallelization, in contrast to ChebAE, due to its non-iterative structure.
+Second, it features a substantially simpler construction compared to CSAE, which relies on costly classical post-processing to achieve Heisenberg-limited scaling by constructing a virtual uniform signal array via iterative outer products of measurement results sampled from an exponentially increasing sequence.

+In the low-depth regime, \cref{figComp} (right) shows that GLSAE improves over prior methods such as Power Law AE~\citep{giurgicatiron2022low}, which has been shown to outperform QoPrime AE in comparable regimes~\citep{giurgicatiron2022low,giurgicatiron2022lowexp}.
+In particular, GLSAE approximately achieves a half-order-of-magnitude improvement.
+Additionally, unlike Power Law AE, GLSAE applies in both low-depth and Heisenberg-limited regimes.
+We also note that prior work by \citet{vu2025lowdepth} achieves comparable theoretical guarantees, but requires additional auxiliary qubits, whereas our method operates using only standard amplitude amplification circuits.